acloudcenter/cisco-macro-tool-for-powershell/README.md

 ## Cisco Macro Tool For PowerShell
 The Cisco Macro Tool For PowerShell is a script-based tool designed to manage macros on Cisco systems.
 The tool offers three primary functions: uploading Pexip OTJ macros, uploading .js macros, and removing macros.
 Each function generates logs to help you keep track of operations and any issues that may arise.

+## Note: This is not an official Pexip Tool.
+This is a community tool.

 ## Features
 - Upload Pexip OTJ macros: Upload and manage Pexip OTJ macros from ZIP files.
 - Upload .js macros: Upload and manage JavaScript macros from .js files.